-Below you’ll see examples of sponges I’ve encountered on the surf-swept shores of the northern Oregon coast.
-Field guides and online resources (see References, at the bottom of this page) help with identification of the common rocky intertidal sponges, but all of them tell us identification is going to be tough for non-experts; microscopic examination of the spicules may be needed.
-Thus, any identifications I give are tentative and open to interpretation.
+Below you’ll see examples of sponges I’ve encountered on the surf-swept shores of the exposed Oregon coast.
+The photos are from northern Oregon unless noted.
+Organization-wise, I loosely follow Lamb and Hanby (2005).
+If I use common names, they’re my choice.
+Experts cover these examples and many more in the books, field guides, and identification resources listed at the bottom of the page, but all of them tell us identification is going to be tough for non-experts; phenotypic variation and lookalikes occur, and microscopic examination of the spicules may be needed.
+Thus, any identifications I give are tentative, even at the genus level, and open to interpretation.

 Let’s enjoy the sponges!